jewelsofthought/neshama/site/posts/neshama/ego_separates.md

 <div class="poem">

 Ego separates, spirit seeks union.
-Ego is static, seeking itself.
+Ego is static, seeking itself, everything becoming a reflection of Ego.
-Spirit is dynamic, constantly seeking.
+Spirit is dynamic, constantly seeking G-d,
 Like form and force,
 Something has to be static for anything to move.
 My breath is air in motion,